Philosophy of Financial Aid

 The financial aid program serves a second purpose.
 Trinity Valley School believes that diversity of background and talents within the student body strengthens and enriches the school community.
 The financial aid program enables the School to attract well-qualified students who represent the socioeconomic, cultural, and ethnic diversity of contemporary society.

 Trinity Valley School subscribes to the philosophy of need-based financial aid as opposed to merit-based scholarships.
 Consequently, no awards are made solely on the basis of academic, athletic, or artistic ability.
-To receive financial aid, a student's family must demonstrate financial need.
+To receive tuition assistance, a student's family must demonstrate financial need.

 Family Income/Award Chart